Starring-Tina Fey, Amy Poehler

 Do we need Kate and Maura swearing like sailors, making poop jokes, and being so raunchy?
 Behaving like ladies would now be the exception, not the norm (Bridesmaids set this precedent).

 Not surprisingly, the supporting characters are all caricatures as is typically the case in films of this genre.
 The parents are a bit clueless, have kinky sex much to the girl’s chagrin, Brinda, bitchy, judgmental, yet insecure, the Korean (big stereotype) nail technician who cannot properly pronounce English words, the new owners of the house are snobbish, uptight, and clueless, and finally, James, the guy next door, who is Mr. Fix-it and the straight man in the high-jinks.
 He is sugar-sweet and the male hero.

 The romantic scenes between Maura and James are rather sweet and sentimental, nicely balancing the vulgarity and raunchiness that the rest of the film encompasses.
 They are a nice couple and have a rich rooting value.

-As the party gets off to a slow start and the thirty and forty something’s appear dull and either talking about their kids or their various maladies, and suddenly, after being fed drugs, are back to their college party days, is both dumb and cute at the same time.
+As the party gets off to a slow start and the thirty and forty-something appears dull and either talking about their kids or their various maladies and suddenly, after being fed drugs, are back to their college party days, is both dumb and cute at the same time.